Repairing DoS Vulnerability of Real-World Regexes: Repair Algorithm

 \subsection{Generating Constraints}

-We now present the construction of the SMT formula.
-The formula encodes the condition asserting that the given template can be instantiated by filling its holes with sets of characters to become a regular expression that is (1) consistent with the given set of examples and (2) satisfies the \ltp{}.
-From a satisfying assignment to the formula, we obtain a regular expression that satisfies conditions (1) and (2).
-Conversely, when the formula is found unsatisfiable, it implies that no such regular expressions can be obtained from the template by filling its holes with sets of characters.

-The formula consists of two main components, the {\em constraint for consistency with the examples} $\phi_c$ and the {\em constraint for the linear time property} $\phi_l$.
-The constraint $\phi_c$ guarantees that the regular expression obtained by replacing the holes in the template with the sets of characters is consistent with the given positive and negative examples.
-The constraint $\phi_l$ further constrains such a regular expression to satisfy the \ltp{}.
-The whole constraint is defined as $\phi_c \land \phi_l$.
-We describe the constructions for each constraint in Section \ref{subsec:consthole} and \ref{subsec:oneprop}, respectively.
+We show the construction of the SMT constraint.
+The constraint is a conjunction of the following two constraints: the {\em consistency-with-examples constraint} which asserts that regex obtained by replacing the holes in the template with the sets of characters is consistent with the given positive and negative examples, and the {\em linear-time constraint} which further constrains such a regex to satisfy the \ltp{} condition.
+We describe the constructions of each constraint in Section \ref{subsec:consthole} and \ref{subsec:oneprop}, respectively.